 The General Policy for Higher Buildings (2014) identifies locations and criteria for the consideration of higher buildings.
 While the tallest buildings are in the Central Business District, the policy also identifies important entries to the downtown as gateway sites - Burrard Bridge Gateway and Granville Bridge gateway.
 The completion of Georgia Street, Vancouver's premier ceremonial street, at Pacific Boulevard and False Creek warrants marking with higher buildings as a third gateway.
-These buildings would be reviewed in accordance with the General Policy for Higher Buildings for architectural creativity and excellence, contribution to the beauty and visual power of the city's skyline, and leadership in sustainable design and energy consumption.
+These buildings for architectural creativity and excellence, contribution to the beauty and visual power of the city's skyline, and leadership in sustainable design and energy consumption.